sam-Adk/E-Commerce-Product-Catalog/README.md

 Deployment

-The application is deployed on Render for public access.
+The application is deployed on Render for public access

 Evaluation Criteria